What Are The Benefits of a ADHD, Behaviour or Learning Evaluation For My Child?

 • Giftedness

-At North Shore Psychological Services, our expert therapists provide comprehensive psychological and learning evaluations, including:
+At North Shore Psychological Services, our expert therapists provide comprehensive psychological and learning assessments including:

 • Developmental assessments for preschool-aged children